mk-fg/games/factorio/Moon_Logic/FAQ.md

 ## Does it work with blueprints?

-It should, as of 0.0.69, but only stores code there, as other state is likely specific to the original setup.
+It should, as of 0.0.69, but only stores combinator code there, as other state is likely specific to the original setup.

 ----------